composewell/streamly/docs/Developer/fold-transformation-naming.md

   independent concept association hooks rather than a common "map" hook.
 * combines nicely with other verbs, e.g. "plugUnfold" can be used to unfold the input.
+* with "plug" we do not need rmapM on a fold, it can just be unambiguously "mapM".
 * short, same length as lmap

 Cons:
 * not familiar, new vocabulary
+* There is an entire family of "map" root based names:
+  * mapMaybeM f = lmapM f . catMaybes
+  * mapMaybe f = lmap f . catMaybes
+  * drainMapM f = lmapM f drain
+  * foldMap f = Fold.lmap f Fold.mconcat
+  * foldMapM f = Fold.lmapM f Fold.mconcat

+An advantage of keeping the "l" and "r " terminology is that we can use those to disambiguate whenever there is a need.
+For example, if we ever need a covariant mapMaybe we can call it rmapMaybe or if we need to distinguish the left ones we can call them lmapMaybe, and when we don't we can just call it mapMaybe.

 The Profunctor "dimap" equivalent could be called "plugMap"; it is even better because it has a self-documenting argument order, though we do not need